Through stories, we create connection and understanding—in relation to others, but also for ourselves.

 Use your senses.
 Sound and smell are powerful ways to unearth memories.
 Listening to music from the time period you’re focused on, or smelling a lotion you used or food you frequently ate can unlock specific feelings you had at the time.

 Know who you’re writing for.
-You may be writing primarily for yourself, but you also might have others in mind – a friend with autoimmune disease, someone with new symptoms who doesn’t know where to turn, a relative who is having trouble understanding what you’re going through.
+You may be writing primarily for yourself, but you also might have others in mind – a friend with autoimmune disease, someone with new symptoms who don’t know where to turn, a relative who is having trouble understanding what you’re going through.
 It can be helpful to have them in your head- however, remember that this doesn’t need to be for anyone else.

 Ask for input.
 Friends or family members could have interesting insights and different perspectives on your experience.
 Call them up and ask questions about what they remember during different points in your journey.